|Page tools: Print Page Print All RSS Search this Product|

 SAMPLE DESIGN AND SELECTION

 Business surveys undertaken by the ABS fall under two categories: probability sample surveys (information is collected from a random sample of units on the frame), and censuses (information is collected from all units on the frame).
 With the exception of the Industrial Disputes collection, all labour-related business surveys are probability sample surveys which construct their frame from the ABSBR.
-The Industrial Disputes collection aims to be a census of all stoppages, and businesses involved in these stoppages are identified through media monitoring and observation of disputes from multiple sources (see Chapter 26 for more details).
+The Industrial Disputes collection aims to be a census of all stoppages, and businesses involved in these stoppages are identified through media monitoring and observation of disputes from multiple sources (see the section: Industrial Disputes Collection for more details).

 When a sample is selected for an ABS business survey, a survey frame must first be drawn from the ABSBR.
 From that point, the survey frame is then divided (stratified) into groups with similar characteristics, known as strata.
 The stratification variables typically used in the labour-related business surveys include: state, industry and employment size.
 The sector (public/private) stratification variable may also be used in some collections.
 After this, a small number of strata containing large or highly variable units are completely enumerated (CE).
 For each of the remaining strata, a simple random sample of units is selected.
 Some strata with a small population are also CE.

-The Survey of Employee Earnings and Hours (EEH) uses an additional step in its sample selection that involves asking businesses to select a random sample of employees from their payrolls using instructions provided by the ABS (see Chapter 29 for more details).
+The Survey of Employee Earnings and Hours (EEH) uses an additional step in its sample selection that involves asking businesses to select a random sample of employees from their payrolls using instructions provided by the ABS (see the section Survey of Employee Earnings and Hours for more details).

 There are various constraints placed on sample selection.
 For most labour-related business surveys, sample selection is constrained by ensuring that a portion of the sample that is not CE is rotated, and that small businesses will be in the sample for no more than 12 successive quarters.
 Some surveys are further constrained by ensuring that there is either minimal or maximal overlap with other surveys.